7purplebulls/finance-opt-tools/doc/source/stdlib/models.rst

 	Optimizes the model ``M`` using the values in the dictionary of ``parameters`` using a solver, and returns a tuple of the objective value and an array of the weights.

+.. try making a comment after to see if it will activate the above